rd-alliance/metadata-catalog-dev/README.md

     organizations listed as funders of the scheme.

   * `dataType`: searches for an exact match within the list of data types.

+Supported queries when retrieving a list of organization IDs:

+  * `name`: searches within the name using regular expression syntax.

+  * `identifier`: searches for an exact match within the list of identifiers.
+    The primary use of this is to search for schemes by external identifier, though it can also be used to test if an internal ID is in use.

+  * `type`: searches for organizations of the given type, drawn from the controlled vocabulary.

+Supported queries when retrieving a list of tool IDs:

+  * `title`: searches within the title using regular expression syntax.

+  * `identifier`: searches for an exact match within the list of identifiers.
+    The primary use of this is to search for schemes by external identifier, though it can also be used to test if an internal ID is in use.

+  * `type`: searches for tools of the given type, drawn from the controlled vocabulary.

+  * `supported_scheme`: searches for tools that support the given scheme, expressed as an internal identifier.

+Supported queries when retrieving a list of mapping IDs:

+  * `identifier`: searches for an exact match within the list of identifiers.
+    The primary use of this is to search for schemes by external identifier, though it can also be used to test if an internal ID is in use.

+  * `input_scheme`: searches for mappings from the given scheme, expressed as an internal identifier.
+Contrary to how other fields work, the search will be narrowed if you also give an `output_scheme`.

+  * `output_scheme`: searches for mappings to the given scheme, expressed as an internal identifier.
+Contrary to how other fields work, the search will be narrowed if you also give an `input_scheme`.

+Supported queries when retrieving a list of endorsement IDs:

+  * `identifier`: searches for an exact match within the list of identifiers.
+    The primary use of this is to search for schemes by external identifier, though it can also be used to test if an internal ID is in use.

+  * `endorsed_scheme`: searches for endorsements of the given scheme, expressed as an internal identifier.

 The response will be a JSON object, consisting of the key `ids` with an array as its value: